davidward462/algorithms/notes.md

 3. Partition the array into two subarrays: one of values less than the pivot, one of values greater than it
 4. Call quicksort recursively on the two subarrays

+## Breadth-First Search
+- graph algorithm
+- determine the number of paths from node A to B
+- determine the length of a path from node A to B
+- For each connected node N, search N and then append all of N's neighbours to the list of nodes to search
+- All first degree connections are searched before second degree connections, and so on

 # Data Structures

 ## Array